UBTEDU/Yan_ADK/INSTALL_Windows.md

 pip install https://github.com/UBTEDU/Yan_ADK/archive/latest.tar.gz
 ```

-If you cannot install Yan-ADK because of the python package dependences.
-Please install setup your local venv.
+If you cannot install Yan-ADK because of the python package dependences, please install your local venv.
 ## Creating virtual environments
 On Windows, invoke the venv command as follows:
 ```